zauberzeug/livesync/README.md

 - By default `.git/` folders are not synchronized.
 - All files and directories from the `.gitignore` of any source directory are also excluded from synchronization.
 - You can create a `.syncignore` file in any source directory to skip additional files and directories from syncing.
-- If LiveSync finds a vscode-workspace file it will synchronize each directory listed in the `folders` section.
+- If LiveSync finds a VSCode workspace file, it will synchronize each directory listed in the `folders` section.

 ### Options

 - `--on-change [command]` command to be executed on remote host after any file change
-- `--source [SOURCE]` source folder on local host instead of vscode workspace file
+- `--source [SOURCE]` source folder on local host instead of VSCode workspace file
-- `--mutex-interval [INTERVAL]` interval in which mutex is updated
+- `--mutex-interval [INTERVAL]` interval for updating the mutex

-## Install
+## Installation

 ```bash
 python3 -m pip install livesync